JeremieLitzler/vuemastery.course.notes/Real.world.vue2.course/Notes.md

 - The `views` folder is where we store the pages of our website,
 - Each page could be made of various components (stored in `components` folder).
 - But technically, a view is a component.
 It is just a high level component.
+- The path should start with a `/` otherwise it is treated as a relative route.

 ### Route naming